March 20, 2016

-Everywhere else in the U.S. (including New Orleans), “Super Sunday” refers to the day the NFL’s Super Bowl is played.
-However, in New Orleans, we also have our own “Super Sunday” and it has nothing to do with football.
+Everywhere else in the U.S., “Super Sunday” refers to the day the NFL’s Super Bowl is played.
+However, in New Orleans, we also have our own “Super Sunday,” and it has nothing to do with football.

 Super Sunday New Orleans-style is the Sunday closest to St. Joseph’s Day (March 19) when various tribes of Mardi Gras Indians put on their colorful, elaborate costumes and march through the streets of several New Orleans neighborhoods.
-During their processions, the participating Mardi Gras Indian tribes, led by their Big Chiefs, often meet other tribes (or" gangs") and their Big Chiefs, performing colorful dances, chants and other rituals.
+During their processions, the participating tribes, led by their Big Chiefs, often collaborate with each other to perform colorful dances, chants and other rituals.

 - Begins at noon in A.L.
 Davis Park, Washington Avenue and LaSalle Street